Difference Between Decoder and Demultiplexer

 Decoders are also used to implement the Boolean functions using AND gates and NAND gates.
 The internal circuit is the same for both the decoder and DEMUX.

-Some of the applications of decoders are it is used for high-performance memory decoding and for data routing that requires shorter transmission delays.
+Some of the applications of decoders are that it is used for high-performance memory decoding and data routing that requires shorter transmission delays.
 Now a day, Decoders are used in networking and telecommunication systems.

 What is Demultiplexer?